rubyonjets/jets/docs/_docs/extras/assets/webpacker.md

 ## Cache Headers

 The Jets default max-age for assets serving out of s3 is 3600s or 1h.
-When using webpacker, since the sha checksums are added it's makes sense to override the setting with longer TTLs.
-You can override the setting and configure the folders with the [Application Configuration]({% link _docs/app-config.md %}).
+When using webpacker, since the sha checksums are added, it makes sense to use longer TTLs.
 Here's an example:

 ```ruby
 Jets.application.configure do